drifter1/compiler/docs/simple-c-language.md

 #### Floating-point constant

-A floating-point constant (**FCONST**) contains a decimal point, with digits either before and after it, or only before or after it.
+A floating-point constant (**T_FCONST**) contains a decimal point, with digits either before and after it, or only before or after it.
 Before the decimal point, there can be either the literal 0 or a sequence of digits that does not start with 0.

 <details>
     <summary><b>Valid examples</b></summary>